biocsuwb/GlioMRInter/README.md

-# GlioMRInter: python package for clinical, multi-omics and image glioma data integration and analysis
+# IntegraCIO: python package for clinical, multi-omics and image glioma data integration and analysis
 ## Description
-GlioMRInter is a system for integrating large clinical, omics and imaging data sets to support the diagnosis or prognosis of patients with central nervous system tumors using advanced supervised learning methods, i.e. deep neural networks and machine learning.
+IntegraCIO is a system for integrating large clinical, omics and imaging data sets to support the diagnosis or prognosis of patients with central nervous system tumors using advanced supervised learning methods, i.e. deep neural networks and machine learning.

-**GlioMRInter is a Python package that allows the user to:**
+**IntegraCIO is a Python package that allows the user to:**
 * filter the most informative biomarkers from molecular data generated from high-throughput experiments;
 * remove redundant and correlated features (biomarkes) from the obtained feature subsets;
 * build and evaluate individual predictive model (binary task) with multiple omics data by using the random forest or support vector classifier (SVC) algorithms and machine learning validation techniques;